 What To Expect At Your Podiatry Treatment

-In an initial consultation, your Podiatrist will assess your ailment and make a diagnosis through examining the biomechanics of your feet and analysing your gait (the way you walk/run) to identify the cause of your pain.
+In an initial consultation, your Podiatrist will assess your ailment and make a diagnosis by examining the biomechanics of your feet and analyzing your gait (the way you walk/run) to identify the cause of your pain.
 The practitioner will then explain their findings with you and provide a variety of tailored treatments.
 These may include: